jackfranklin/cannon-blog/README.md

 A server and client side ReactJS powered blogging engine.

 __Please note Cannon is not ready yet!__ By all means try and use it but you'll definitely run into lots of problems.
+I'm keeping a rough plan of work in [the Trello board](https://trello.com/b/WEvG2GLt/cannon).

 ## How